United States Floorball Association: History

 The sport of floorball was initially introduced in the United States by Scandinavian players who brought the game with them when traveling to the United States.
 In 1991, Swedish players in Boston formed a floorball club at MIT.
 The sport soon grew in popularity and reached several universities, where it was also played at the club level.

 The first step towards membership with the International Floorball Federation (IFF) was taken in the mid-90s, when floorball found new ground in California.
 After founding the USFbA, the organization attempted to gather and send a national team to the 1998 World Floorball Championships, but fell short due to a lack of players.
 In 2002, the USFbA succeeded in gathering a team and the United States was able to field their first national team.
-This team consisted of players based in various countries, such as Finland, Norway, Sweden, and Switzerland but also contained US based players such as current USFbA president Calle Karlsson.
+This team consisted of players based in various countries, such as Finland, Norway, Sweden, and Switzerland but also contained US based players such as former USFbA president Calle Karlsson.